-As of June 30, 2021, total issued and outstanding shares of Series A and Series A-1 Preferred Stock are 1.5 million and nil, respectively.
-Of the 1.5 million outstanding shares of Series A Preferred Stock, 1.0 million shares vested on March 27, 2017 and 0.5 million shares were forfeited but remain outstanding pending final settlement.
-As of June 30, 2021, the Company classified nil Series A and Series A-1 Preferred Stock as equity and \$0.9 as a liability, inclusive of the related cash bonuses, recorded in Other noncurrent liabilities in the Consolidated Balance Sheet.
+As of June 30, 2022, total issued and outstanding shares of Series A and Series A-1 Preferred Stock are 1.5 million and nil, respectively.
+Of the 1.5 million outstanding shares of Series A Preferred Stock, 1.0 million shares vested on March 27, 2017 and 0.5 million shares were forfeited but remain outstanding pending cancellation.
+As of June 30, 2022, the Company classified nil Series A and Series A-1 Preferred Stock as equity and \$0.7 as a liability, recorded in Other noncurrent liabilities in the Consolidated Balance Sheet.

 (b) This grant was sold to Lambertus J.H.
 Becht ("Mr. Becht"), the Company's former Chairman of the Board.
 Under the terms provided in the subscription agreement, the Series A Preferred Stock immediately vested on the grant date and the holder may exchange the vested shares after the fifth anniversary of the date of issuance.
 The Company requires shareholder approval in order to settle the exchange in shares of Class A Common Stock.
-Therefore, the award is classified as a liability as of June 30, 2021.
-An expense (income) of \$0.8, \$(1.9) and \$(0.1) was recorded during fiscal 2021, 2020 and 2019, respectively, and has been included in Selling, general and administrative expenses on the Consolidated Statements of Operations.
+Therefore, the award is classified as a liability as of June 30, 2022.
+An (income) expense of \$(0.2), \$0.8 and \$(1.9) was recorded during fiscal 2022, 2021 and 2020, respectively, and has been included in Selling, general and administrative expenses on the Consolidated Statements of Operations.